Are you guilty of forgetting to clean this bedroom item? Experts say we should be cleaning it weekly

 Similar to cleaning a mattress, vacuuming will be your best option if you have an upholstered headboard to remove traces of dirt and dust from the surface.

+For velvet headboards, you can follow the same steps as advised for how to clean a velvet sofa.
 The key to restoring cleanliness is keeping up with the task regularly to allow for a much easier clean every week.

-We're not saying it has to be one of the daily habits to keep your house clean and tidy just that it's something to be aware of when tending to your regular bedroom cleaning chores.
+We're not saying it has to be one of the daily habits to keep your house clean and tidy, just that it's something to be aware of when tending to your regular bedroom cleaning chores.

 Emily Smith